zaufi/zaufi.github.com/_posts/2014-01-29-kate-c++-stuff.md

 ## Level 3: Metatemplates

 Template engines are widely used in web programming to split _business logic_ from a _representation_.
-One of the famous one for Python is [jinja](http://jinja.pocoo.org/) (yeah, it is not an all-inclusive-framework… just a template engine ;-) can be used with `expand` plugin.
+One of the famous one for Python is [jinja](http://jinja.pocoo.org/).
+Yep, it is not an all-inclusive-framework… just a template engine ;-) and now can be used with `expand` plugin.

 Lets rewrite structure expansion function using jinja templates: